How do I find out the boundaries of my property?

 How do I find my property boundaries?

-There may not be an exact record of which fences or other boundary features such as walls, hedges or ditches belong to neighbouring properties; however, you should be able to see boundary lines plotted on your property's title plan.
+There may not be an exact record of which fences or other boundary features, such as walls, hedges or ditches, belong to neighbouring properties.
+However, you should be able to see boundary lines plotted on your property's title plan.

 What is a title plan?

-A title plan is a map that’s produced by HM Land Registry that shows the rough boundary of a property, outlining it in red on Ordnance Survey maps of the area.
 Under Rule 5 of the Land Registrations Rules 2003, HM Land Registry is required to provide a title plan upon the purchase of a property.
 These are now created electronically, however for very old properties, these may also be provided in paper form.

-These plans are not supposed to be exact - they are used to show a general boundary and don’t often include very small details, such as a bay window jutting out.
 If you cannot find your original title plan from when you purchased your property, you can pay for a copy using the HM Land Registry’s Find a Property service.
 All you need is your address and a form of payment.
 Copies usually cost around £3.

 Boundary issues you might encounter

-- Changes to party walls
+• Changes to party walls

-- Changes to the boundary
+• Changes to the boundary

-- Repairs need to be carried out
+• Repairs need to be carried out

-- Questions around which part of the land or property belongs to who.
+• Questions around which part of the land or property belongs to who.

-For example, some homes may share driveway access, and it could be important to find out whose responsibility the driveway is in case repairs need to be made.
-Should a fence be damaged by a cause that’s covered by your insurance, it may be better for just one household to claim on their home or garden insurance which could save time and money.
-You may also want to know the general boundary if you believe someone is parking on your property, a relatively common issue.
+Should a fence be damaged by a cause that’s covered by your insurance, it may be better for just one household to claim on their home or garden insurance.
+This could save time and money.

 Ways to avoid boundary issues for your home

-To prevent these kinds of issues from occurring, it is possible to have an informal discussion with a neighbour to agree on a boundary.
-If you want to take this one step further, you could also apply for a determined boundary.
 This is an application to have a new boundary recorded that has been agreed by you and your neighbour.
 The official title plan will be updated so that the new area will be permanently recorded, even when you or your neighbour sell your home.

-Remember that, when you’re purchasing a new home, it’s important to organise a survey.
+Remember that when you’re purchasing a new home, it’s important to organise a survey.
 Surveys don’t just provide information around the condition of the property, but also any previous boundary disputes.
 It’s good to highlight these so that you’re aware that they happened and could prevent them from occurring again.

 Which boundary fence is my responsibility?

 When a fence is damaged, it’s likely that you want to know whose responsibility it is to pay for and repair it, especially in cases where neither party erected the original.
 Many people are under the impression that a particular fence is theirs to look after and repair should something happen to it.
-There’s a myth that you always own the fence on the left but this just isn’t the case.
+There’s a myth that you always own the fence on the left - but this just isn’t the case.

 Occasionally, but rarely, the title plan will show which boundary is yours if it’s previously been agreed upon.
 When this is true, the deeds will show the letter ‘T’ on a plan.
 The boundary that is your responsibility will have an inward-facing T. However, this isn’t that common and will likely only show on a title plan if it’s been previously arranged.